 - NordVPN’s website is not using any session recording scripts (at the time I conducted the review of NordVPN).

-NordVPN is also the clear winner in the privacy category.
+NordVPN is the winner with privacy.

 Privacy winner: NordVPN